aspose-cells/Aspose.Cells-API-References/english/cpp/aspose.cells.pivot/pivottable/getdatafield/_index.md

 title: Aspose::Cells::Pivot::PivotTable::GetDataField method
 linktitle: GetDataField
 second_title: Aspose.Cells for C++ API Reference
 description: 'Aspose::Cells::Pivot::PivotTable::GetDataField method.
 Gets a PivotField object that represents all the data fields in a PivotTable.
-Read-only.It would be init only when there are two or more data fields in the DataPiovtFiels.
-It only use to add DataPivotField to the PivotTable row/column area .
-Default is in row area in C++.'
+Read-only.
+It would only be created when there are two or more data fields in the Data region.
+Defaultly it is in row region.
+You can drag it to the row/column region with PivotTable.AddFieldToArea() method  in C++.'
 type: docs
 weight: 2700
 url: /cpp/aspose.cells.pivot/pivottable/getdatafield/